Full Ellipsoid Embeddings and Toric Mutations: Introduction

 The symplectic domains $(X,\omega_X)\in\SH$ not discussed in Example \ref{ex:FirstRow} do not have particular names, with the exception of the rightmost domain in the second row.
 For instance, the leftmost domain $(X,\omega_X)\in\SH$ in the second row is the complement in $Bl_3(\C\P^2)$, $\C\P^2$ blown-up at three generic points $p_1,p_2,p_3\in\C\P^2$, of a configuration of four symplectic 2-spheres: two of the exceptional divisors and the proper transforms of the projective line through $p_1,p_2$, and the projective line through $p_2,p_3$.
 These complements do not typically have a given name, except for $E(2,3)$, which appears as the complement of an exceptional divisor and {\it three} Lagrangian 2-spheres in $Bl_3(\C\P^2)$.

-Second, our method for showing the existence of sharp points requires applying symplectic techniques coming from {\it tropical} combinatorics in almost-toric diagrams \cite{SymingtonLeung,Symington}.
-In particular, our method -- including the proof for Theorem \ref{thm:main} -- requires the introduction and study of {\it symplectic-tropical curves} in almost-toric fibrations, which represent (configurations of) smooth symplectic curves in 4-dimensional almost-toric symplectic manifolds.
+Second, our method for showing the existence of sharp points requires applying symplectic techniques coming from {\it tropical} combinatorics in almost toric diagrams \cite{SymingtonLeung,Symington}.
+In particular, our method -- including the proof for Theorem \ref{thm:main} -- requires the introduction and study of {\it symplectic-tropical curves} in almost toric fibrations, which represent (configurations of) smooth symplectic curves in 4-dimensional almost toric symplectic manifolds.
 In a nutshell, our construction in Section \ref{sec:Symp_Trop} yields the following result:

-\begin{thm} Let $\pi:(X,\omega_{X})\lr B$ be an almost-toric fibration and $\SC\sse B$ a symplectic-tropical curve\footnote{See Definition \ref{dfn:Symp_comp_graph} for a precise description of symplectic tropical curves.
+\begin{thm} Let $\pi:(X,\omega_{X})\lr B$ be an almost toric fibration and $\SC\sse B$ a symplectic-tropical curve.\footnote{See Definition \ref{dfn:Symp_comp_graph} for a precise description of symplectic-tropical curves.
 They are a generalization of the tropical diagrams in \cite{Mikhalkin1,Mikhalkin2} for symplectic surfaces and Lagrangian fibrations with singular nodal fibers.} Then there exists a symplectic curve $C\sse X$ with $\pi(C)=\SC$. \end{thm}

+The statement of Theorem \ref{thm:main2}, as well as the methods we introduce for its proof, are hopefully of interest on their own terms, as they extend the algebraic geometric tropical methods \cite{Mikhalkin1,Mikhalkin2} to the almost toric symplectic context.
+Symplectic tropical curves will be defined in Section \ref{sec:Symp_Trop}, where we shall develop the diagrammatics, arithmetic and symplectic geometry associated to sympletic-tropical diagrams in almost toric polytopes.

+\begin{remark} The tropical diagrams $\SC\sse B$ in Theorem \ref{thm:main2} also allow us to readily compute homological (and geometric) intersection numbers.
+The referee kindly informed us that homological intersection numbers can be defined in the general setting of tropical cycles \cite{BIMS14} and our symplectic-tropical diagrams can be treated, away from the nodes, as a special kind of (1,1)-tropical cycles. $\Box$ \end{remark}